TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 Written by Gene Kim, Jez Humble, Patrick Debois, John Willis, Nicole Forsgren.

-I'm publishing the review as a read the book.
+I'm publishing the review as I read the book.

 # The review